 Boost Immune SystemDrinking a glass of wine daily can give your immune system a boost.
 Moderate alcohol consumption can ward off infections and keep your immune system in check and the alcohol itself has protective qualities as its ethanol boosts the effectiveness of vaccinations and supports a reduction in all causes of mortality.

-Lower CholesterolOne of the primary well-researched ways red wine decreases the risk of dying from cardiovascular disease is by improving cholesterol.
-Red wine affects cholesterol in each of ways we describe below.
+Lower CholesterolOne of the primary, well-researched ways red wine decreases the risk of dying from cardiovascular disease is by improving cholesterol.
+Red wine positively affects cholesterol in several ways:

-- Increases HDL Two glasses of red wine a day increases “good” HDL cholesterol.
-Increasing HDL helps lower the risk of heart disease because the HDL binds with cholesterol in the body’s tissues to escort it out of the body and removes fatty deposits in the walls of large blood vessels.
+- Increases “good” HDL Two glasses of red wine a day increases “good” HDL cholesterol, lowering the risk of heart disease because the HDL binds with cholesterol in the body’s tissues to escort it out of the body and removes fatty deposits in the walls of large blood vessels.

-- Decreases LDL Moderate red wine consumption lowers “bad” LDL cholesterol.
+- Decreases “bad” LDL Moderate red wine consumption lowers “bad” LDL cholesterol.

 - Decreases Lipoprotein (a) Red wine consumption has been found to lower Lipoprotein (a) a very dangerous cholesterol-like particle that’s considered highly likely to penetrate the blood vessel wall and lead to plaque formation, causing atherosclerosis.